If someone asked you to create an infographic, where would you start?

 Lastly, design templates can be beneficial for internal use, too.
 Need help organizing your content marketing efforts?
 How about developing an editorial calendar for your team?
 Design templates can help you get started creating those documents and systems.

 Any public-facing content should be consistent with your brand, especially promotional content.
 Design templates can help standardize this.

-Whether you’re designing a series of promotional graphics for social media, creating a PPC ad, building an online presentation, or developing a new call-to-action button for a landing page, consider using design templates to maximize impact among consumers.
-Some templates can be found on sites like Canva or AdEspresso, and others can simply be recreated using software like PowerPoint.
+Whether you’re designing a series of promotional graphics for social media, creating a PPC ad, building an online presentation, developing a new call-to-action button for a landing page, or even building a new menu for your restaurant or catering business, consider using design templates to maximize impact among consumers.

 Design templates save time, standardize your brand, and help your SEO.
 Whether you need ideas for a new social media ad campaign or are looking to create consistency among your web content, design templates can help you.